-- Experience daily life of a Mosetén tribe member in the Pilón Lajas Reserve
+- Experience the daily life of a Mosetén tribe member in the Pilón Lajas Reserve

-- Navigate the Beni River tributaries of the upper Amazon in canoes
+- Canoe along the Beni River in the upper Amazon

-- Seek out exotic birds, monkeys, caimans, and frogs in the Madidi Jungle
+- Spot exotic birds, monkeys, caimans, and frogs in the Madidi Jungle

 |Day 2||Explore Mapajo & Pilón Lajas Reserve||Mapajo|